-- 2.4.1.1 The site shall ensure that, at the time of delivery to its customer, the food supplied shall comply with the legislation that applies to the food and its production in the country of use or sale.
-This includes compliance with legislative requirements applicable to maximum residue limits, food safety, packaging, product description, net weights, nutritional, allergen and additive labeling, labeling of identify preserved foods, any other criteria listed under food legislation, and to relevant established industry codes of practice. - 2.4.1.2 The methods and responsibility for ensuring the site is kept informed of changes to relevant legislation, scientific and technical developments, emerging food safety issues, and relevant industry codes of practice shall be documented and implemented. - 2.4.1.3 SQFI and the certification body shall be notified in writing within twenty-four (24) hours in the event of a regulatory warning.
+- 2.4.1.1 The site ensures that the food delivered to the customer is handled in a manner that complies with the relevant legislation in the country of its origin and destination. - 2.4.1.2 The methods and responsibility for ensuring the organization is kept informed of changes to relevant legislation, scientific and technical developments and relevant industry codes of practice shall be documented and implemented. - 2.4.1.3 SQFI and the certification body shall be notified in writing within twenty-four (24) hours in the event of a regulatory warning.
 Notification to SQFI shall be by email to foodsafetycrisis@sgfi.com.

 Food legislation (regulations) always applies and underpins the SQF Code.
-Suppliers MUST meet all applicable food regulations in the country, state, or region that the product is processed (i.e., where the supplier's site is located) and the country in which the product will be sold, if it is known.
+Sites MUST meet all applicable food regulations in the country, state, or region that the product is handled (i.e., where the site is located) and the country in which the product will be sold, if it is known.
 In some cases, export destinations may not be known.
 However, if a product is intended for, labeled for, or known to be distributed to another legal jurisdiction, then the destination legislation must be known and applied.

 If there is disagreement between food legislation and the SQF Code, the food legislation always takes precedent.
-This may include (but is not limited to) applicable maximum residue limits, trade weights and measures, permitted pathogen levels, product description, country-of-origin, nutritional and allergen labeling, etc.
+This may include (but is not limited to) applicable chemical limits, materials permission, permitted pathogen levels on food contact surfaces, country-of-origin, nutritional and allergen labeling, etc

 This element is mandatory.
-The supplier is required to know and keep up-to-date with all applicable legislation.
-A larger supplier may employ a regulatory affairs person with that responsibility.
-For a smaller supplier, this may be achieved through web updates or communications from trade organizations, consultants or retail customers.
-A procedure must be developed to demonstrate how the supplier is informed of applicable legislation and changes to legislation.
+The site is required to know and keep up-to-date with all applicable legislation.
+A larger site may employ a regulatory affairs person with that responsibility.
+For a smaller site, this may be achieved through web updates or communications from trade organizations, consultants or customers.
+A procedure must be developed to demonstrate how the site is informed of applicable legislation and changes to legislation.
 The procedure must include information about scientific or technical developments within the specific industry sector and applicable industry codes of practice.

-The supplier is required to demonstrate knowledge of and compliance to all applicable legislation for all products included within their scope of certification.
-Legislative requirements must be included in finished product specifications (refer to 2.3.5) and be tested for (refer to 2.5.6).
+The site is required to demonstrate knowledge of and compliance to all applicable legislation for all products included within their scope of certification.
+Legislative requirements must be included in product handling (refer to 2.3.1) and descriptions (refer to 2.3.2).

-Specifications for raw materials, ingredients, packaging materials and in-plant packaging materials must also meet the standards set by regulation in the country of origin and the country (ies) of intended destination.
-This includes maximum residue levels, allergen declarations and in particular, in-country labeling requirements (refer to 2.3.2).
+Product descriptions for materials and inputs must also meet the standards set by regulation in the country of origin and the country (ies) of intended destination.
+This includes chemical residues, recycling materials permission and in particular, in-country labeling requirements (refer to 2.3.2).

-In many jurisdictions, site operations must be approved by a relevant national or local authority (see module 11, 11.1.2, and other pre-requisite program modules 3-15), and sites must be registered, if applicable.
-The supplier must ensure compliance and be able to cite registration/approval documentation.
+In many jurisdictions, site operations must be approved by a relevant national or local authority (see module 12, 12.1.1.2) and sites must be registered, if applicable.
+The site must ensure compliance and be able to cite registration/approval documentation.

-It is important to note here that where a supplier has been served with a regulatory infringement, or causes a food safety incident that requires public notification, the certification body and SQFI MUST be contacted within 24 hours of the event (refer Part A, 5.3 of the SQF Code, edition 7).
+It is important to note here that where a site has been served with a regulatory infringement or causes a food safety incident that requires public notification, the certification body and SQFI MUST be contacted within 24 hours of the event (see 2.6.3.4).
 Failure to notify the certification body and SQFI of the existence of a regulatory infringement of a public nature may result in suspension or withdrawal of the SQF certificate.
-The SQFI contact for food safety events is foodsafetycrisis@sqfi.com .
+The SQFI contact for food safety events is foodsafetycrisis@sqfi.com.